amix/vimrc/sources_non_forked/nerdtree/README.markdown

     as you left it
   * You can have a separate NERD tree for each tab, share trees across tabs, or a mix of both.
-  * By default the script overrides the default file browser (netw), so if you :edit a directory a (slighly modified) NERD tree will appear in the current window
+  * By default the script overrides the default file browser (netrw), so if you :edit a directory a (slightly modified) NERD tree will appear in the current window
   * A programmable menu system is provided (simulates right clicking on a node)
-    * one default menu plugin is provided to perform basic filesytem operations (create/delete/move/copy files/directories)
+    * one default menu plugin is provided to perform basic filesystem operations (create/delete/move/copy files/directories)
   * There's an API for adding your own keymappings